The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 An exit strategy should set your service requirements when the parties are transitioning out of the relationship.
 These requirements may include:

 Data privacy and security are critical.
-The Exit Strategy should consider provision for:
+The exit strategy should consider provision for:

 Strict documentation and knowledge transfer contract requirements will be advantageous.
 Be sure to: